rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

    "integer", "8", "no", "``$ActionQueueDiscardSeverity``"

-As soon as the threshold of the parameter queue.discardMark is reached incoming aswell as queued messages with a priority equal or lower than specified will be erased.
+As soon as the threshold of the parameter queue.discardMark is reached incoming as well as queued messages with a priority equal or lower than specified will be erased.
 With the default no messages will be erased.
 You have to specify a numeric severity value for this parameter.